xcat2/xcat-core/docs/source/advanced/pdu/genpdu.rst

 Limitations
 -----------

    * PDU linking (cascading multiple PDUs behind one management interface) is not supported.
-The MIB indexes outlets by link ID, and xCAT assumes the value used by unlinked units.
-BCM2 and PMC power meters are also out of scope for the same reason.
+The MIB indexes outlets by link ID, and xCAT assumes the value used by unlinked units, so only the primary unit is managed.
+BCM2 and PMC power meters are out of scope for the same reason.
+A PDU reporting more than one unit is not refused, but every command against it warns that only the primary unit is being driven.

    * ``authtype``, ``privtype`` and the other SNMP attributes are per-PDU attributes in the ``pdu`` table, so PDUs using different SNMP protocols need their values set individually.